- How it Works

-2. Funding and access to finance – leading to a supportive financial environment that recognises the potential of IB for driving growth and innovation
+- Funding and access to finance – leading to a supportive financial environment that recognizes the potential of IB for driving growth and innovation

-4. Trade, investment and commercialisation – positioning the UK as an international industrial biotech innovation and commercialisation hub
+- Trade, investment and commercialization – positioning the UK as an international industrial biotech innovation and commercialization hub

-5. Regulations and standards – making certain that UK frameworks are recognised as robust and support risk aware innovation
+- Regulations and standards – making certain that UK frameworks are recognized as robust and support risk-aware innovation

-6. Skills – fostering the skills required by industry to make sure that the industrial biotech sector is recognised as an attractive career option
+- Skills – fostering the skills required by industry to make sure that the industrial biotech sector is recognized as an attractive career option